graphql-java/graphql-java-page/content/blog/deep-dive-merged-fields.md

 Invalid Queries are:

 {{< highlight graphql "linenos=table" >}}
 {
   foo
   foo(id: "123")
 }
 {{< / highlight >}}
 <p/>
 {{< highlight graphql "linenos=table" >}}
 {
   foo(id: "123")
   foo(id: "456", id2: "123")
 }
 {{< / highlight >}}
 <p/>
 {{< highlight graphql "linenos=table" >}}
 {
   foo(id: "123")
   foo: foo2
 }
 {{< / highlight >}}

-The reason whey they are not valid, is because the fields are different: in the first two examples the arguments differ and the third query actually has two different fields under the same key.
+The reason why they are not valid, is because the fields are different: in the first two examples the arguments differ and the third query actually has two different fields under the same key.

 # Motivation

 The examples so far don't seem really useful, but it all makes sense when you add fragments:

 {{< highlight graphql "linenos=table" >}}
 {
   ...myFragment1
   ...myFragment2
 }

 fragment myFragment1 on Query {
   foo(id: "123") {
     name
   }
 }
 fragment myFragment2 on Query {
   foo(id: "123") {
     url
   }
 }

 {{< / highlight >}}

 <p/>
 Fragments are designed to be written by different parties (for example different components in a UI) which should not know anything about each other.
 Requiring that every field can only be declared once would make this objective unfeasible.

-But by allowing it as long as the fields are the same allows fragments to be authored in an independent from each other.
+But by allowing fields merging, as long as the fields are the same, allows fragments to be authored in an independent way from each other.

 # Rules when fields can be merged